eoscostarica/lifebank/README.md

 ## How we built it?

-Lifebank uses the following technology to create a virtuous circle of value exchange between the three parties — a **donor user , a donation center and a sponsor.**
+Lifebank uses the following technology to create a virtuous circle of value exchange between the three parties — a **donor user, a donation center and a sponsor.**

 ### How to run Lifebank locally